rlavid/ravkav/README.md

 #### Function spec/configuration

-the following sections set an environment variable, install desired package, and set some special configuration (e.g. set the base docker image used for the function). note the environment variables and packages will be deployed in the notebook AND in the function, we can specify that we are interested in having them only locally (`-l`) or in nuclio spec (`-c`). we can use local environment variables in those commands with `${VAR_NAME}`, see `help` for details.
+The following sections set an environment variable, install desired package, and set some special configuration (e.g. set the base docker image used for the function). note the environment variables and packages will be deployed in the notebook AND in the function, we can specify that we are interested in having them only locally (`-l`) or in nuclio spec (`-c`). we can use local environment variables in those commands with `${VAR_NAME}`, see `help` for details.
 >note: `%` is used for single line commands and `%%` means the command apply to the entire cell.